sigonasr2/jinput2.10/README.md

 ```
 `jinput.jar` ends up inside the `dist` folder.

-Javadocs are linked on the side of this repository (Or click [here](https://sigonasr2.github.io/jinput2.10/))
+- Javadocs are linked on the side of this repository (Or click [here](https://sigonasr2.github.io/jinput2.10/))
-Final built jar is found in [Releases](https://github.com/sigonasr2/jinput2.10/releases)
+- Final built jar is found in [Releases](https://github.com/sigonasr2/jinput2.10/releases)
+   - I will post new releases whenever they become useable and stable with new functionality.
+My main branches are effectively my development branch.
+I commit directly to main, so be wary.
+Use the Releases page for guaranteed stability.

 The other changes are: